 LNO to Verify Acceptable Use of a Property

-One common reason to request a Letter of No Objection is if you are not certain that a particular use is in compliance with the Certificate of Occupancy.
-In this case it is called a Letter of Verification, but most people still refer to it as an LNO.
+One common reason to request a Letter of No Objection is if you need to confirm that a particular use complies with the Certificate of Occupancy.
+In this case, it is called a Letter of Verification, but most people still refer to it as an LNO.

-In the example below we had a client who wanted to open a Dog Daycare in the West Village.
+In the example below, a client of ours wanted to open a Dog Daycare in the West Village.
 The Certificate of Occupancy did not list this specific use.
-So, one might assume you would need to apply for a new Certificate of Occupancy which would be a much more involved process.
+So, one might assume you would need to apply for a new Certificate of Occupancy, which would be a much more involved process.
 That was not the case here.
-If you intend to change the use of a property and such use still falls within the Zoning Use Group and the Building Code Occupancy Group, you can obtain a Letter of No Objection and you will not have to obtain a new C of O.
+If you intend to change the use of a property and such use still falls within the Zoning Use Group and the Building Code Occupancy Group, you can obtain a Letter of No Objection, and you will not have to obtain a new C of O.

 Below is the LNO for the Dog Daycare Center.